japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

   shuffleId: Int): Boolean
 ----

-containsShuffle checks if the input `shuffleId` is registered in the <<cachedSerializedStatuses, cachedSerializedStatuses>> or xref:scheduler:MapOutputTracker.adoc#mapStatuses[mapStatuses] internal caches.
+containsShuffle checks if the input `shuffleId` is registered in the <<cachedSerializedStatuses, cachedSerializedStatuses>> or scheduler:MapOutputTracker.md#mapStatuses[mapStatuses] internal caches.

-containsShuffle is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#createShuffleMapStage[create a createShuffleMapStage] (for a xref:rdd:ShuffleDependency.adoc[ShuffleDependency]).
+containsShuffle is used when DAGScheduler is requested to scheduler:DAGScheduler.md#createShuffleMapStage[create a createShuffleMapStage] (for a rdd:ShuffleDependency.md[ShuffleDependency]).

 == [[registerShuffle]] Registering Shuffle